neuroconductor/kirby21.base/cran-comments.md

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+This is a new release, and the reverse dependencies have been checked with this version.

 ---

-* I have run R CMD check on the NUMBER downstream dependencies.
-  (Summary at ...).

-* FAILURE SUMMARY

-* All revdep maintainers were notified of the release on RELEASE DATE.
+* All revdep maintainers were notified of the release on 2018-08-08.